redcode-labs/neurax/README.md

 ### Wordlist creation
 If spread vector of your choice is based on some kind of bruteforce, it is good to have a proper wordlist prepared.
-Storing words in a text-file on client side isn't really effective, so you can mutate a basic wordlist using `NeuraxWordlist(words []string) []string`.
+Storing words in a text-file on client side isn't really effective, so you can mutate a basic wordlist using `NeuraxWordlist(...words) []string`.

 ### Setting time-to-live
 If you want your binary to remove itself after given time, use `NeuraxSetTTL()` at the beginnig of your code.